Quicksand (David Bowie song)

-"Quicksand" is a song written by English singer-songwriter David Bowie and released on his 1971 album Hunky Dory.
+"Quicksand" is a song written by the English singer-songwriter David Bowie and released on his 1971 album Hunky Dory.

 Background

 "Quicksand" was recorded on 14 July 1971 at Trident Studios in London.
 This ballad features multi-tracked acoustic guitars and a string arrangement by Mick Ronson.
 Producer Ken Scott, having recently engineered George Harrison's album All Things Must Pass, attempted to create a similarly powerful acoustic sound with this track.

-Bowie said of the song "The chain reaction of moving around throughout the bliss and then the calamity of America produced this epic of confusion.
+Bowie said of the song, "The chain reaction of moving around throughout the bliss and then the calamity of America produced this epic of confusion.
 Anyway with my esoteric problems I could have written it in Plainview or Dulwich" and that it was a mixture of "narrative and surrealism".

 Lyrically the song, like much of Bowie's work at this time, was influenced by Buddhism ("You can tell me all about it on the next Bardo"), occultism, and Friedrich Nietzsche's concept of the Superman.
 It refers to the magical society Golden Dawn and name-checks one of its most famous members, Aleister Crowley, as well as Heinrich Himmler, Winston Churchill and Juan Pujol (codename: Garbo).